 The company is incorporated in Tanzania and under the Tanzania Companies Act, 2002 and domiciled in Tanzania as a Limited liability private company whose shares are not publicly traded.

 2 PRINCIPAL ACTIVITIES

-The company's principal activities are importation, distribution, installation and maintenance of electric systems and devices.
+The company's principal activities are importation, distribution, installation and maintenance of electronic and Telecommunication systems and devices.

 3 RESULTS FOR THE YEAR